HMUNACHI/halo/README.md

-# Halo: A diffusion model for generating crisp image dataset.
+# Halo: A Library That Uses Quantized Diffusion Model With Clustered Weights For Efficiently Generating More Image Datasets On-Device.

 ![Alt text](/images/logo.png "Halo Diagram")